ishanparanjpe/upstroke/README.md

-# upstroke
-Upstroke pipeline
+# Upstroke

-Code used in Garg et al. manuscript.
+Code used to determine upstroke frame number in Garg et al. manuscript.

 The following dependencies must first be installed: numpy